-The refined process between Transurban and the TCO has had a significant impact on these present figures in each of New South Wales, Queensland and Victoria on a 12-month basis primarily because of the last 3 quarters.
+The refined process between Transurban and the TCO has had a significant impact on these present figures in each of New South Wales, Queensland and Victoria on a 12-month basis primarily because of the last 4 quarters.
 Once again, the long-term impact of the new process needs to be reviewed and assessed.

-In the most recent 12-month period 219 complaints were received as follows:
+In the most recent 12-month period 80 complaints were received as follows:

-- New South Wales consumers traditionally represent about 50% of the TCO workload, however for the reporting period it is less than 50%, i.e. 45% (98 complaints out of 219). - Queensland consumers generally represent just over 20% of complaints and for the last 12 months it is just over 24%. - Victoria generally represents approximately 30% of complaints.
-The rate for the last 12 months is substantially similar being 31%. - It now can be confirmed that the previous difficulties in Victoria have been resolved.
-The previous spike in complaints from Victoria was due to the implementation of a new customer interface system in Victoria. - Transurban made adjustments to the system, however, from the last few quarters it is evident that the number of complaints in Victoria are coming down aside from the new arrangements that have been implemented. - The TCO will continue to monitor carefully the claim figures in Victoria.
+- New South Wales consumers traditionally represent about 50% of the TCO workload, however for the reporting period it is less than 50%, i.e. 41.75% (33 complaints out of 80). - Queensland consumers generally represent just over 20% of complaints and for the last 12 months it is 30% (24 complaints out of 80). - There seemed to be a spike of claims in Queensland in the April-June quarter last year but the numbers in the subsequent quarters were substantially lower than February. - Victoria generally represents approximately 30% of complaints.
+The rate for the last 12 months is 28.75% (23 complaints out of 80). - It now can be confirmed that the previous difficulties in Victoria have been resolved.
+The previous spike in complaints from Victoria was due to the implementation of a new customer interface system in Victoria. - Transurban made adjustments to the system, however, from the last 12 months it is evident that the number of complaints in Victoria are coming down aside from the new arrangements that have been implemented. - The TCO will continue to monitor carefully the claim figures in Victoria.

-In the Ombudsman's view, as the issues in Victoria have been rectified, we can see each states claim's reverting to their historical percentage of total claims.
+In the Ombudsman's view, as the issues in Victoria have been rectified, it can be expected that each states claim's reverting to their historical percentage of total claims.